Sinking of the Rainbow Warrior: France implicated

 France, being an ally of New Zealand, initially denied involvement and joined in condemning what it described as a terrorist act.
 The French embassy in Wellington denied involvement, stating that "the French Government does not deal with its opponents in such ways".

 Once it was realised that the bombing was the action of the government of a friendly state, the New Zealand government stopped referring to it as a "terrorist act", instead calling it "a criminal attack in breach of the international law of state responsibility, committed on New Zealand sovereign territory".
 The "breach of international law" aspect was referred to in all communications with the United Nations to dissuade any arguments from the French government that might imply justification for their act.

 Prieur and Mafart pleaded guilty to manslaughter and were sentenced to ten years' imprisonment on 22 November 1985.
 France threatened an economic embargo of New Zealand's exports to the European Economic Community if the pair were not released.
 Such an action would have crippled the New Zealand economy, which was dependent on agricultural exports to the United Kingdom.

-France launched their own commission of enquiry headed by Bernard Tricot which declared the French government innocent of any involvement in the terrorist act, claiming that the arrested agents, who had not yet pleaded guilty, had merely been spying on Greenpeace.
+France launched their own commission of enquiry headed by Bernard Tricot which declared the French government innocent of any involvement in the operation, claiming that the arrested agents, who had not yet pleaded guilty, had merely been spying on Greenpeace.
 When The Times and Le Monde contradicted these findings by claiming that President Mitterrand had approved the bombing, Defence Minister Charles Hernu resigned and the head of the DGSE, Admiral Pierre Lacoste, was fired.

 Operation Satanic was a public relations disaster.
 Eventually Prime Minister Laurent Fabius admitted the bombing had been a French plot.
 On 22 September 1985, he summoned journalists to his office to read a 200-word statement in which he said: "The truth is cruel," and acknowledged there had been a cover-up.
 He went on to say that "Agents of the French secret service sank this boat.
 They were acting on orders."